 Defining Contemporary Art

 The category of Contemporary Art is a large and all-encompassing one.
-The Contemporary period begins roughly at the end of the Second World War and centres around New York.
-The Second World War forced many artists and wealthy collectors to flee from the conflict, and gradually after the War it became undeniable that New York had become the epicentre of the art world.
+The Contemporary period begins roughly at the end of the Second World War and centers around New York.
+The Second World War forced many artists and wealthy collectors to flee from the conflict, and gradually after the War it became undeniable that New York had become the epicenter of the art world.
 There is no fixed date for this shift and it was a gradual one.
 To further complicate matters auction houses often sell work in Post War and Contemporary sales, to reflect the fact that some of the work produced in the period immediately after the war, was stylistically more akin to Modern Art, than contemporary.

 Investment Value of Modern Art

 The supply of Modern Art is very limited, as the artists sold in these sales have generally died.
 After an artist’s death, there is almost always an upsurge in their prices, as the volume of their work cannot increase significantly: though new works are often discovered in this period, due to the increase in price.
 This increase is in part because there is very little that can affect the reputation of a dead artist enough to alter their market value.
 This works as a double-edged sword for the investor; while a work by Van Gogh will never really decrease in value: unless the attribution is wrong, it is unlikely to leap in value in a short time.

 What Causes Contemporary Art to Increase in Value?